Oriental Beat: Cover art

 The artwork features the band covered in paint behind a glass panel with blue and red paint-pressed hand marks on it.
 The artwork was originally supposed to feature guitarist Andy McCoy's girlfriend's naked breasts painted blue and red with the legend "Hanoi Roxx" written across it.
 This was changed due to Castle Records' view that some record shops may refuse to stock the album due to the graphic nature of the cover.
 The record company was also worried that potential customers may get confused by the alternate spelling of the band's name.
 The original cover was used as the album's back cover.

 Re-mix

 Over the years, Hanoi Rocks members have stated their dissatisfaction with the mixing of Oriental Beat.
-The original multitrack recordings of the album were found in 2020 after being lost for over 30 years and a newly mixed version, labeled Oriental Beat - 40th Anniversary Re(al)mix, will be released on March 17, 2023.
+The original multitrack recordings of the album were found in 2020 after being lost for over 30 years and a newly mixed version, labeled Oriental Beat - 40th Anniversary Re(al)mix was released on March 17, 2023.
+The new version peaked at #2 on the Finnish Albums Chart and #1 on the Finnish Physical Albums Chart.